-Study programme A coherent totality of education components aimed at achieving the wellprogramme and which highlights one particular theme.
+Study programme A coherent totality of educational activities aimed at achieving the well-defined programme and which highlights one particular theme.

 Study programme minor A minor which can only be taken by students from a specific domain or study training or, in other words, the professional competencies expected of a beginning professional.